 Dr Radhika Govinda is a Senior Lecturer in Sociology and Principal Investigator of the project Teaching Feminisms, Transforming Lives.
 Her work demonstrates the importance of understanding gender politics at the intersections of caste, class, race/ethnicity and religion in women’s and social movements, in development policies and practice, in everyday social relations, and in the global dynamics of knowledge production.
 Radhika is a member of the genderED Steering Group.

 Rosalind Cavaghan - Project Manager and Lead Researcher Doing Gender Sensitive Research Project

 Rosalind Cavaghan is an independent scholar and consultant who manages genderED’s SFC/GCRF funded project ‘Integrating Gender into GCRF Funding Bids and Projects’.
-The project aims to increase gender sensitive research capacity across all disciplines at Edinburgh, especially STEMM disciplines.
+The project aims to increase gender sensitive research capacity across all disciplines, especially STEMM at Edinburgh and in partner institutions.

 Her research applies a feminist political economy lens to EU macro economic policy, climate transition policies and post-Brexit trade policy, focusing on intersectional policy impacts and bureaucratic and civil society knowledge production processes, that seek to promote or challenge existing policy.